HamzaAliDev/Interpretable-ml-cancer-classification/README.md

 4. `notebooks/step4_model_training.ipynb`
 5. `notebooks/step5_shap_interpretability.ipynb`

-## Notes and Limitations
+## Notes

-- This project is educational and demonstrates ML workflow and model interpretability.
-- Results include both a single train/test split (`random_state=42`) and 5-fold cross-validation.
+- Results include both holdout test-set evaluation and 5-fold cross-validation for robust comparison.
 - This is not a clinical diagnostic system.

 ## Future Improvements

-- Add hyperparameter tuning
+- Hyperparameter tuning with GridSearchCV
-- Add ROC-AUC and PR-AUC comparison
+- ROC-AUC and PR-AUC curve comparison across models
-- Add model persistence (joblib/pickle)
+- Model persistence with joblib for inference deployment
-- Add a simple inference script in `src/`
+- Inference script in `src/` for standalone prediction